 In the accomplishment of its duties, TRAC enjoys the necessary privileges and immunities provided for an international organization.
 While TRAC’s main duty is to organize arbitration, it is also active in:

-- The promotion of international commercial arbitration in the region;
+- Promotion of international commercial arbitration in the region;

-- The coordination of the activities of, and assistance to,existing arbitration institutions in the region;
+- Coordination of the activities of, and assistance to,existing arbitration institutions in the region;

 - Assistance to ad-hoc arbitration, specially in cases applying the UNCITRAL Rules; and